P0456 Code: Evaporative Emission System Small Leak Detected

-Wondering what it means when the check engine light is on with the code P0456?
+Wondering why the check engine light is on and what it has to do with code P0456?

-Your vehicle has a complicated evaporative emission system that works to prevent fuel vapors from leaking into the environment.
-An error code P0456 refers specifically to the evaporative emission system and means that there is a small leak detected.
-Read on to learn more about this important system and find out how do I fix trouble code P0456?
+Your vehicle has a complex evaporative emissions system to prevent fuel vapors from leaking into your environment.
+An error code P0456 deals with this system and means there is a small leak detected.
+Learn more about this essential system and find out how to fix trouble code P0456.

 What is the P0456 Error Code?